 Most of us have a park or some woodland locally.
 Take the time to explore them with your children.
 They love a romp through the woods, and you can plan some activities to make it even more fun.
 Have a look at the Wild Forest School Project website for ideas, from building a stick tower to making a bird’s nest.

 We are very fortunate in the UK to have a large number of museums and galleries with free entry to all.
-This isn’t exclusively in cities either; many towns have museums with no admittance fee.
+This isn’t exclusively a ‘city thing’ either; many towns have museums with no admittance fee.

 Where I live we have a toy museum, a small natural history museum and a large art gallery, all with free entrance.
 Check out your local council website to find out where you can visit for free in your town.

 With over 2,300 nature reserves in the UK, the Wildlife Trusts offer you the opportunity to explore and learn about nature in a variety of locations.
 Most of them are free to enter, although you may be charged a small entrance or parking fee at some of the larger sites.